Arroyata River

 The Arroyata River (Río Arroyata) is a tributary of La Plata River, located in the municipalities of Cidra and Comerío, Puerto Rico.
 The river has its source in the hills just south of Cidra Pueblo, in the Sud barrio of that municipality, and flows northwestwardly through Comerío, where it meets La Plata River at Naranjo barrio.

+Portions of the Arroyata River have been designated an Important Bird Area by BirdLife International since 2007.